Based on 2018 pricing and subject to change. See Additional Cost Item Information Sheet for additional costs

 The Year 11 syllabus is divided into two units:

-Unit 1 - focuses on understanding how and why people behave the way they do.
+Focuses on understanding how and why people behave the way they do.
 Students learn about the human brain and explore the impact of external factors on behaviour.
 Students examine different types of relationships and the role of verbal and non-verbal communication in initiating, maintaining and regulating these.
 Students are introduced to ethics in psychological research and carry out investigations.

-Unit 2 - focuses on developmental psychology.
+Focuses on developmental psychology.
 Students analyse twin and adoption studies to gain insight into the nature/nurture debate and look at the role of play in assisting development.
 Students explore what is meant by the term personality and examine historical perspectives used to explain personality.
 They also explore behaviour and causes of prejudice.

-B Grade in Year 10 Science
+B Grade in Year 10 Science.

-Psychology– ATAR – Year 12 Course Code ATPSY
+Course Code ATPSY

 © 2018 Mindarie Senior College